Welcome back for another trail update!

 The next few miles were uneventful – a couple of short PUDs but nothing drastic.
 Then, the terrain got increasingly technical until I reached the top of Cove Mountain, where there’s a huge monolith called The Dragon’s Tooth.
 It required a short diversion from the trail, but it was worth seeing the spectacle and the view of the valley behind it.

 Then, it was on to descending the other side of the mountain.
-This section was, by far, the most technical and difficult of the entire trail so far.
-It was ledge after ledge with small footholds, lots of pooled water, and quick and steep descents.
+This section was, by a large margin, the most technical and difficult of the entire trail so far.
+It was ledge after ledge with small footholds, lots of pooled water, and steep descents.
 There were even ladder rungs on some parts.
 Although only about a mile in distance, it took me well over an hour to complete.
 Having already hiked close to 20mi on tired feet, it took a lot out of me.

 The terrain got only slightly better in the following few miles until eventually smoothing out significantly as the trail ran through some cow pastures.
 A couple more climbs and another ibuprofen later, I was within a couple miles of my destination.
 It was getting late and I was seriously fatigued, so I planned to stop at the next flat spot I could find but none existed.
 I ended up hoofing it all the way to the shelter and arrived just before 10pm – my longest day yet (14.5 hours).